 Off Campus and Commuter Services

-West Chester University’s Department of Off Campus and Commuter Services’ (OCCS) mission is to ensure that off campus and commuter students have equitable access to co-curricular experiences, institutional resources, and leadership and service opportunities regardless of place of residence.
+West Chester University’s Department of Off-Campus and Commuter Services (OCCS) supports equitable access to curricular and co-curricular experiences and institutional resources, regardless of a student’s place of residence.

 OCCS oversees the Free Student Legal Service, providing 15 minute consultations on a variety of civil and criminal issues - landlord/tenant, leases, citations, etc. This service is available by appointment for undergraduate and graduate students.